A Virago is a woman of strength and spirit. The world has been trying to make that an insult for centuries. I wear it differently.

 breaking away

-Her sound shifted.
+Her sound evolved.

-Her voice sharpened.
+Her voice became more defined.

 She later signed with an independent label and performed with the band Sozo, earning a number-one song on the Christian rock charts.